The Special Alaskan Malamute

 Like other members of the Spitz family, the Alaskan Malamute started in the Arctic region and is home to a cold climate.
 These dogs lived with people known as the Mahlemuts, who lived on Alaska’s northwest coast near the Norton Sound.
 “Mahlemut” comes from Mahle, a tribal name, and “mutt” means village.

 The breed was used for hunting big game, specifically seals and polar bears.
 The dog’s talent lay in their strength and size rather than speed, so the Malamute would often hunt with several smaller, faster dogs to find the prey.
 They would then use their great size and strength to drag the carcasses back to their masters’ villages.

 The breed likes to be one of the family.
 They were essential to the survival of the Arctic people.
 However, the Alaskan Malamute was not pampered like today’s house dog.
-The Arctic weather can be very unforgiving; if a dog was not helpful for hunting, they were often killed.
+The Arctic weather can be very unforgiving; if dogs are not helpful for hunting, they are often killed.

 During World War II, the Malamutes were service dogs used for search and rescue missions, freight haulers, and pack animals.
 After the war, their numbers continued to grow as the breed became more and more popular.
 The AKC officially recognized the breed in 1935.

 The Alaskan Malamute is a breed at home in cold weather.
 They love to haul heavy sleds in the snow and can run for miles without stopping.
 The dog can become frustrated and destructive without proper daily exercise to work these high-energy levels, so outdoor fun and games are necessary.

 The Alaskan Malamute has two coats on its body.
 The undercoat can be up to two inches thick and has an oily, fuzzy texture.
 The outer guard coat is rough and protrudes more from the body at the withers but not farther than one inch from the sides.